-A large female Rhythm-Pounder, Ivory Coast, from the Korhogo region, collected in the village Sinematiale, stylistically this large figure is belonging to the more archaic type of pounder, because the legs are uprising from the cylindrical base without feet, while newer “Déblé” usually stands on their heavy bases on abstract feet; fine resinous to natural ochre-colored surface, carved from extremely heavy wood.
+A large female Rhythm-Pounder, Ivory Coast, from the Korhogo region, collected in the village Sinematiale, stylistically this large figure is belonging to the more archaic type of pounder, because the legs are uprising from the cylindrical base without feet, while newer “Déblé” usually stand on their heavy bases on abstract feet; fine resinous to natural ochre colored surface, carved from extremly heavy wood.
 Origin M. Kaba Cabinet, Bouaké.

 1.800 – 2.400,- Euro

 Height: 128 cm

 When M. Cabinet was asked why his sons had not continued trading in antiques, he replied: This is not a job but a passion.
 To make a career with it today is difficult.
 I did not advise any family member to continue my work.